This post may contain affiliate links. Please read our disclosure policy.

-This sweet and spicy, Asian-style Chili Chicken Breast recipe makes the juiciest tender chicken that is so appetizing for a healthy meal at home.
-A sweet, chili soy sauce is simmered with chicken breasts, garlic, sesame oil, and chili flakes and is a deliciously easy recipe you can serve on top of rice or noodles, vegetables, or cauliflower rice!
+This sweet and spicy, Asian-style Chili Chicken Breast recipe makes the juiciest, tender chicken that is so appetizing for a simple meal at home.
+Chicken breast seared in a sweet garlic sesame oil sauce.
+A quick meal you can serve on top of rice or noodles, vegetables, or cauliflower rice!

 close view of Asian chili chicken breasts in pan with sauce